 - Strong identification and authentication for patients and healthcare professionals are critical features of microchip cards and should be implemented in the healthcare sector.
 Yet this is not the case in many countries.

-- Implementing healthcare smart health cards with an identification number and PIN or biometric authentication would enable the creation of personalised online services, a quintessentially “patient-centric” approach.
+- Implementing healthcare smart health cards with an identification number and PIN or biometric authentication would enable the creation of personalized online services, a quintessentially "patient-centric" approach.
 However, these initiatives are still in the development stages.

 - The ability to verify benefits, expiration dates, repeated and multiple uses are under-used.

 - Thus far, the benefits of paperless, electronic medical data exchanges have not been fully tapped.
 Yet cards have a role in creating consistent databases, automatic reading of data, and temporary or permanent confidential local storage of additional data such as blood groups, allergies, chronic diseases, and associated treatments.

 If you have a question about health card benefits or patient identification in general or want to learn more about how smart cards are transforming the world, we'll be glad to help.

 We're looking forward to hearing from you.